Flight Unlimited III: Management and final months

+Reception

-ReceptionFlight Unlimited III was placed in direct competition with flight simulators such as Fly! and Microsoft Flight Simulator 2000.
+Flight Unlimited III was placed in direct competition with flight simulators such as Fly! and Microsoft Flight Simulator 2000.
 The game failed to capture sufficient market share and became one of Looking Glass's biggest commercial flops.
 It sold roughly 20,000 copies in the United States during 1999.
 The game later earned a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 Together with the costly development of Flight Combat, the game's low sales used up Looking Glass's earnings from Thief: The Dark Project and System Shock 2, which had helped them recover from the failures of British Open Championship Golf and Terra Nova: Strike Force Centauri.
 These events contributed to the company's bankruptcy and closure in May 2000.
 The game was, however, positively received by critics, with an aggregate review score of 88% on GameRankings.

 Josh Nolan of Computer Gaming World wrote, "FU3 is experience-oriented: it's user-friendly, graphically glamorous, and lots of fun."
 While he praised its visuals and air traffic control, he considered the game to be simpler than Flight Simulator 2000 because of its less detailed lessons, interfaces, and flight physics.
 The magazine later nominated Flight Unlimited III as the 1999 "Simulation of the Year".
 Writing for Computer Games Magazine, Denny Atkin stated that the use of turbulence "really sets FU3 apart from the competition", and that the game's simulation of air traffic is "like no other sim".
 He praised its graphics and dynamic weather, and he found the flight physics solid in general but "overly gentle" for aerobatic maneuvers.
 He concluded, "It's not only an excellent simulus of general aviation flying, ... it's even a good game."
 PC Gamer UK's Dean Evans wrote that the game has "a poetic grandeur", as well as an "astonishing attention to detail" greater than that of its predecessors.
 He praised its flight lessons and weather, and he considered the graphics to be "unbelievably delicious".
 Evans summarized the game as "the most breathtaking flying experience you can get for a PC."